Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 The walk starts at the Ashridge Estate Visitor Centre next to the Bridgewater Monument, erected in 1832 to the Duke of Bridgewater.
 You can climb the monument for fabulous panoramic views of the estate before starting the circular tour of the beautiful grounds.

 Highlights on the walk include the Golden Valley to the north-east of Ashridge house which was created by famous landscape gardener Capability Brown in the 18th century.
 You will also visit Ivinghoe Beacon, with its splendid views of the Vale of Aylesbury, Berkhamsted Common and Dunstable Downs.
+Another highlight of the walk is the popular Dockey Wood.
+The little wood is located towards the north eastern section of the estate and is covered in pretty bluebells in the spring months.

 |Aston Rowant Nature Reserve||5 miles (8.5 km)||Enjoy a circular walk around this wonderful nature reserve in the Chilterns and climb Beacon Hill on the way.
 The reserve is a splendid place for walking with miles of good paths taking you through woodland, chalk grassland and some lovely Chilterns countryside.
 It's a wonderful place for flora and fauna with flowers such as orchids, the Chiltern gentian and various wildflowers.
 The attractive mixed woodland includes beech, yew, and juniper.
 As for wildlife look out for Red Kites soaring above and butterflies such as the silver-spotted skipper and the Adonis blue.
 You may also see Dartmoor Ponies, Roe deer, feral goats and buzzards. |